Ultimate Guide To Backpacking Sri Lanka

 If you’re travelling to the west or south coasts for beach time, or to the hill country, your ideal time to travel is between December and March.
 If you’re intending to go to the east or north coast, the best time to visit will be April to September due to reasons we go into below.

 The seasons vary quite a lot across the country, with the chance of rain possible at anytime of year.
 You might experience downpours in the dry season, and perfect days during the monsoon… the weather is notoriously impossible to predict!
 The good thing is that tropical rains are generally finished in a few minutes or hours, rarely ruining an entire day.
 Temperatures are fairly constant all year round, with coastal regions enjoying average temperatures of 25-30 degrees, and the highlands 15-18 degrees, though it can get a lot cooler at higher altitudes.

 Sri Lanka has two separate monsoon seasons, affecting different parts of the island.
 The monsoon season lasts from April to September on the western and southern sides of the island, but during this time the weather will be tropical and warm on the east and north coast.
 North-eastern monsoons from December to March switch it up, making it clearer and sunnier in the southwest during these months.
 If travelling during monsoon seasons, be flexible with your travel plans in case of flooding and landslides.

-On our Sri Lanka Experience we cover a large part of Sri Lanka, so you’re sure to get plenty of beautiful sunshine with a possible chance of rain all year round.
+On our Sri Lanka Experience small group tour we cover a large part of Sri Lanka, so you’re sure to get plenty of beautiful sunshine with a possible chance of rain all year round.